matn7/Google-Platform-Notes/flashcard/Microservices.md

 Environment variables are widely used for externalized configuration as the offer portability across different operating systems, as they are universally supported.
 Most programming languages, including Java, provide mechanism to access environment variables, such as the 'System.getenv()' method.

 To map a Spring property key to an environment variable, you need to convert all letters to uppercase and replace any dots or dashes with underscores.
 Spring Boot will handle this mapping correctly internally.
 For example, an environment variable named 'BUILD_VERSION' will be recognized as the property 'build.version'.
 This feature is known as relaxed binding.

+Windows: 'env:BUILD_VERSION="1.3"; java -jar accounts-service-0.0.1-SNAPSHOT.jar'.

-Linux based OS: 'BUILD_VERSION="1.3" java -jar accounts-service-0.0.1-SNAPSHOT.jar'
+Linux based OS: 'BUILD_VERSION="1.3" java -jar accounts-service-0.0.1-SNAPSHOT.jar'.

 ### Drawbacks of externalized configurations using Spring Boot alone.